Why the Cost of Living Is Rising, and How to Manage It Now

 Several factors are contributing to higher housing costs:

-• Limited housing supply in many regions⁷
+• Limited housing supply in many regions.

 Rising Everyday Expenses

-The Consumer Price Index shows continued increases in essential categories such as food, energy, and medical care.²³
+In addition to housing, everyday living costs have increased across multiple categories.The Consumer Price Index shows continued increases in essential categories such as food, energy, and medical care.

 These increases compound over time, making routine expenses more difficult to manage.

-Why Costs Still Feel High (Even as Inflation Slows)
+Why Costs Still Feel High, Even as Inflation Slows

 A common misconception is that lower inflation means lower prices.
 In reality, inflation measures the rate of increase, not the overall price level.